N.Y. Fed develops U.S. repo benchmark rates

-NEW YORK (Reuters) - The New York Federal Reserve said on Friday it is developing, with the cooperation of the U.S. Office of Financial Research, three benchmark rates based on overnight repurchase agreements in a bid to increase transparency in that market.
+(Reuters) - The New York Federal Reserve said on Friday it is developing, with the cooperation of the U.S. Office of Financial Research, three benchmark rates based on overnight repurchase agreements as a part of a broader plan to replace Libor as a benchmark interest rate.

-One of these repo rates could serve as a possible replacement for the London Interbank Offered rate, or Libor, which is a benchmark for some $350 trillion worth of financial products worldwide, according to analysts.

-Libor has been in regulators' crosshairs since its credibility was tarnished by a rate-rigging scandal emerging from the 2008 financial crisis.
+Libor, or the London Interbank Offered Rate, has been in regulators' cross hairs since its credibility was tarnished by a rate-rigging scandal emerging from the 2008 financial crisis.
 About a dozen global banks collectively have paid tens of billions of dollars in fines to settle the matter.

 A key advantage of OBFR and a repo-based rate over Libor is they are less prone to manipulation because they are calculated from actual trades in the wholesale funding markets rather than survey responses, analysts said.